 You’ll have a better chance of your key decision makers buying into your choice of platform if you consult these stakeholders as you develop questions.
 Think in terms of business outcomes – you need to select the best person to fit into the team and deliver on the job.
 Consult people within your organization: what do they need in a new hire?
 How would they assess this person?
 What skills are meaningful to the role?

 Refer to the job description to craft questions that are relevant to the open role.
-In addition to testing their skills, ask about a candidate’s past work experiences, challenges, and strengths as well as their goals for professional development.
+In addition to skill testing, ask about a candidate’s past work experiences, challenges, and strengths as well as their goals for professional development.
 To gauge an understanding of their personality, be sure to include questions about their preferred management style, their ideal work environment, and their highs and lows from previous experiences.